 Why is this medication prescribed?

 Sodium oxybate is used to prevent attacks of cataplexy (episodes of muscle weakness that begin suddenly and last for a short time) and excessive daytime sleepiness in adults and children 7 years of age and older who have narcolepsy (a sleep disorder that may cause extreme sleepiness, sudden uncontrollable urge to sleep during daily activities, and cataplexy).
 Sodium oxybate is in a class of medications called central nervous system depressants.
-The way that sodium oxybate works to treat narcolepsy and cataplexy by reducing activity in the brain.
+Sodium oxybate works to treat narcolepsy and cataplexy by reducing activity in the brain.

 How should this medicine be used?